Bioinformatics Open Source Conference: History

 Since 2021, BOSC has been taking place within the ISMB conferences again.
-In 2023 BOSC will take place in Lyon, France between July 24-28 as part of the ISMB/ECCB conference.
+In 2023 BOSC took place in Lyon, France between July 24–28 as part of the ISMB/ECCB conference.

-Past conferences
+BOSC 2024

-As of November 2022, there have been 23 BOSC held around the world, of those 20 were purely in-person conferences, 2 purely remote due to the COVID-19 pandemic and one that was organized as a hybrid meeting.
+The BOSC 2024 conference was a part of the Intelligent Systems for Molecular Biology Conference of 2024.
+The 2024 event also marked the 25th anniversary of the conference, which took place in Montreal, Canada.